actions-marketplace-validations/joshua-auchincloss_criterion-pages/README.md

 # `criterion.rs` + gh pages

 Github action for `criterion.rs` to upload to github pages using [`actions/deploy-pages@v2`].
-Compatible with CI cached performance benchmarks ([example] & [outputs]).
+Compatible with CI cached performance benchmarks (see [example] & [outputs]).
 Note: performance is **not** guaranteed in hosted CI runners.
 This action exists simply to make performance monitoring easier.
 Also see [criterion-compare-action].

 E.g. `pages.yaml`